Bag and Possession Limits

-An “unmanned aerial vehicle” means an aircraft that A) does not carry a human operator, and B) is capable of flight under remote control or autonomous programming.
+An “unmanned aerial vehicle” means an aircraft that does not carry a human operator and is capable of flight under remote control or autonomous programming.
 Drones may be used in the attempt to locate deer that have already been lawfully killed.
 Drones are not permitted on a DNR property without special permit from the property.

 Party hunting is illegal.
-In a party hunting arrangement, a hunter not only shoots to fill his/her license but also shoots additional game to fill the licenses of other hunting party members.
+In a party hunting arrangement, a hunter not only shoots to fill their license but also shoots additional game to fill the licenses of other hunting party members.

-It also is illegal for a person to deliberately cast a spotlight or other artificial light from a motor vehicle if in possession of a firearm, bow or crossbow.
+It is illegal for a person to deliberately cast a spotlight or other artificial light from a motor vehicle if in possession of any firearm (including a handgun), bow, or crossbow.

 Mammals and birds may not be taken or chased from, by the use of, or with the aid of any motor-driven conveyance (including boats), except: